 With a tsunami of turnover looming, how can employers get people to stay?
 Today’s employee experience needs to provide much more than yesterday’s ping pong tables and gourmet coffee bars.

 “The biggest predictor of someone sticking around is if they feel like there’s a path ahead for them,” Eubanks said.
 In fact, he added later, 88% of employees who left a position said they would have stayed if they saw a path forward, according to Lighthouse research.

-Here are 4 key ways organizations can improve the employee experience through better career pathing:
+Here are 4 key examples organizations can improve the employee experience through better career pathing: